maialithar/snow-sync/README.md

 ## Features

-This extensions allows you to download chosen script (currently supports business rules, client scripts, script includes, fix scripts, validation scripts, email notification scripts and ui scripts) and display it in `Visual Studio Code` IDE.
+This extensions allows you to download chosen script (currently supports business rules, client scripts, script includes, fix scripts, email notification scripts and ui scripts) and display it in `Visual Studio Code` IDE.
 You can modify it and once saved, it will be uploaded to you instance directly.
+You can also modify some configuration options - they will also be uploaded on save.

+#### TODO:
+- describe configuration contributions

 ## Requirements